 Imagine a translucent sheet of super soft and smooth paper.
-Now cover it in a pattern showcasing your logo and branding colors.
+Now cover it in a pattern showcasing your logo and branding colours.
 Looks amazing, doesn’t it?
 You’re experiencing what your customers will when they unwrap your hot sauce bottle for the first time.

 Custom tissue paper gives a unique and expensive feel to your packaging.
 After all, if something’s wrapped in paper that delicate and enjoyable to touch, it’s got to be valuable and important.
 And your hot sauce certainly is.
 Best of all, it’s incredibly easy to create.

-Using the free online tissue paper design tool in the Custom Shop, all you’ve got to do is upload your logo (or any one-color, non-gradient graphic you’d like to use), choose a pattern and select your colors (you can use up to two—one for the background, one for the patterned logo).
+Using the free online tissue paper design tool in the Custom Shop, all you’ve got to do is upload your logo (or any one-colour, non-gradient graphic you’d like to use), choose a pattern and select your colours (you can use up to two—one for the background, one for the patterned logo).
 From there, make rotation and size changes to your pattern until you love what you see.
 Then click checkout.

 Once your new stack of custom tissue paper’s in your hands, you can get to wrapping sheets of it around your hot sauce bottles (don’t forget a custom label to secure the sheets!) or creating soft, crinkly nests to cradle them in.
 Your customers will love it and you won’t regret doing it.